 Use Correct Fertilizer and Fully Composted Yard Waste

 It is important to use the right type of fertilizers carefully.
 If you add an excessive amount of any fertilizer, it can burn the roots of the plants and reduce their ability to absorb water.
 Plants should neither be starved of nutrients nor loaded with any particular nutrient.
 To avoid guesswork, it’s best to perform a soil test to get accurate information about the nutrient levels in your soil.
 In addition to this, you should use fully composted yard waste.
 It’s better to avoid using yard waste as mulch under sensitive plants if you’re unaware of the state of your compost pile.

 Proper Watering Routine

 The amount of water needed by your plants depends on the weather.
 Moreover, not all plants need the same amount of water.
 Excessive watering may sometimes infect diseases as several pathogens in the soil and air needs water to move, grow, and reproduce.
-Therefore, you can’t fix an automatic watering system for the whole year.
+Therefore, you can’t .
 It is important to choose the right watering method such as soaker hoses and drip irrigation to control the level of moisture on a plant’s foliage.
 Also, make sure not to suffocate the roots by waterlogging the pot or soil.
 In addition to this, try not to water the leaves when watering by hand.
 The time of watering your plants also plays a crucial role.
 In summers, it’s best to water your plants early in the morning.